ralvandar-race/sprint2vec_revision/README.md

 - **Model Training and Evaluation:**

+    This process consists of three main components: data preprocessing, feature construction, and modeling.
+Below are the key scripts involved:

+    - **Data Preprocessing**: Scripts like `LoadData.py`, `PreprocessData.py`, and `SplitData.py` are utilized.
+Some scripts may require customization based on your database and workspace configurations.

+    - **Feature Construction**: Scripts such as `PrepSprint2Vec.py` are involved in constructing features.

+    - **Modeling**: Scripts like `ActLSTM.py`, `TrainActRNN.py`, and `akregressor.py` are used for modeling.

-    Execute the scripts in the `Modeling` folder to preprocess the data, train the models, and evaluate the models.
+    Once customized, execute the scripts in the Modeling folder to preprocess the data, train the models, and evaluate them.
+This is primarily done by running the `run_*.py` files.
+For example, you can run the following command to load, preprocess, and split the data:
+    ```bash
+    python Modeling/run_data.py
+    ```

 *These steps will help you set up your environment and execute the necessary processes to work with the provided data and models.*